qux-bbb/text-utils/README.md

 You can search for `Text Utils` in settings, choose whether to enable some functions, change date format

+Note: Only suitable for processing small amounts of data, large amounts of data may not be effective

 ## Example
 ```r